DeeMMoon/Java_Training/day00/README.md

 |# # # # # # # # 2 2|
 |D A S W L K O T E R|

-Exercise 05 : Schedule![ref2]
+## Exercise 05

-Exercise 05![ref6]![ref5]

-Schedule

-Turn-in directory : *ex*05*/*
+Turn-in directory : *ex*05*/* \

-Files to turn in : Program.Java
+Files to turn in : Program.Java \

-Allowed functions :
+Allowed functions : \

-Input/Output : System.out, System.err, Scanner(System.in)
+Input/Output : System.out, System.err, Scanner(System.in) \

-Types : Primitive types, String, arrays
+Types : Primitive types, String, arrays \

-Operators : Standard operations of primitive types, conditions, loops Methods : String::equals, String::toCharArray, String::length
+Operators : Standard operations of primitive types, conditions, loops Methods : String::equals, String::toCharArray, String::length \

 You’ve just become a great hacker, but your customer comes back to you with another task.
 This time, they need to be able to maintain a class timetable in their educational institution.
 Customer opens a school in September 2020.
 So, you need to implement the MVP version of the project for this month only.